alackles/CMSC-510-FT-23/_pages/notes/wk1/1-algo.md

 Time | Activity | Purpose
 ---- | ---- | ----
-9:50 - 10:15 | Introductions and Names | Build community for our course
+9:50 - 10:15 | Names + Intro Activity | Build community for our course
 10:15 - 10:45 | What is an Algorithm? | Build on past knowledge and experience
 10:45 - 11:00 | Syllabus and Homework Overview | Discuss course-wide logistics